Improve Self-Awareness And Get to Know Yourself

 This does not mean that his needs have vanished, they have merely been suppressed.
-Jack’s needs were always there and will always be there – they will always emerge in his interactions with other people.

 However, if Jack were to undertake a process of self-search and self-awareness, he might have said to himself: “Oh, I prefer to withdraw because I never got what I needed from my mother, never mind from my father.
-It is hard for me to handle my emotions.

 Add the puzzle pieces one by one until you have a whole picture (or, at least, a large percentage of it).

-Remember that your subconscious will always look for people and situations through which to continue the struggle to fulfill those unmet needs.
+As I said earlier, your subconscious will always look for people and situations through which to continue the struggle to fulfill those unmet needs.